 About 100-300 million sperm are deposited in the vagina at the time of ejaculation during sexual intercourse.
 However, less than 25 actually reach the egg, and only one will penetrate and fuse with the egg.
 Sperm health is obviously vital, and it depends on the quantity, quality, and movement of the sperm.

-For men who are fertile, 95 percent of them have a sperm density of at least 15 million per millilitre of semen (a normal semen sample has a volume of between 1.5 and 6 millilitres).
+For men who are fertile, 95 percent of them have a sperm density of at least 15 million per milliliter of semen (a normal semen sample has a volume of between 1.5 and 6 milliliters).
 Regarding quality, four percent or more of sperm should have a normal shape, or morphology (oval head and long tail).
-Related to movement, or motility, around 40 percent or more of those sperm should have forward movement at least one hour after ejaculation.
+Related to movement, or motility, around 40 percent or more of those sperms should have forward movement at least one hour after ejaculation.

 These figures are only a rough guide, and pregnancy can be achieved with lesser counts.
 One of the most important features is the total number of motile sperm in the ejaculate.

 In many cases of male infertility, the cause can’t be identified.
 But men experiencing infertility should be aware of the known causes that affect sperm health.

 - Illness can affect sperm count.
 Something as simple as a sore throat for which you need treatment with antibiotics can significantly lower your sperm count.
 It takes about 70-74 days to produce new motile sperm so any illness during this timeframe can negatively affect sperm production.

 - Smoking and drinking alcohol both have a negative effect on male fertility.
 Heavy cigarette smoking reduces both sperm count and motility.
 Excessive alcohol consumption lowers testosterone secretion, speeding up its chemical breakdown and conversion to estrogen.
 That can lower the sex drive.
 Alcohol also reduces sperm production.